UpanshuGupta/SQL-Bookstore-Analysis/README.md

-# SQL-Bookstore-Analysis

 Bookstore Database Analysis (SQL)
-A professional SQL project focusing on sales, customer insights, and inventory management using PostgreSQL.
+A professional SQL project focused on analyzing sales trends, customer behavior, and inventory management for an online bookstore using PostgreSQL.

 Tech Stack
 * Database: PostgreSQL

-* Tools: pgAdmin 4 / DBeaver
+* Tool: pgAdmin 4 / DBeaver

 * Language: SQL

+Database Schema (ER Logic)
+* The project consists of three interconnected tables:

+* Books: Details about titles, authors, genres, and pricing.

+* Customers: Information about customer locations and identities.

+Orders: Transactional data linking customers to books.

-Project Structure :-
+Repository Structure

-* 01_db_setup_and_data.sql: Schema definition and sample data insertion.
+* 01_db_setup_and_data.sql: Database schema definition and sample data insertion.

-* 02_analytical_queries.sql: Business logic and data analysis queries.
+* 02_analytical_queries.sql: Business logic and data insights queries.

-Key Features Implemented :-
+Key Features Implemented

-* Relational Joins: Mapping customers to order history and book genres.
+* Relational Joins: Successfully linked Customers, Books, and Orders to map purchase history.

-* Aggregations: Calculating revenue and sales volume using SUM, AVG, and COUNT.
+* Data Aggregation: Used SUM(), AVG(), and COUNT() to calculate revenue and sales performance.

-* Advanced Filters: Using HAVING and LIMIT for top-performance reporting.
+* Advanced Filters: Applied HAVING and LIMIT to identify top performers and high-value transactions.

-* Data Integrity: Handling null values with COALESCE for accurate stock tracking.
+* Inventory Management: Used COALESCE to handle null values and track remaining stock accurately.

-Business Insights :-
+Business Questions Solved
+* Which author has the highest total book sales?

-* Top Spenders: Identified customers with high lifetime value (Spending > 900).
+* Who are the "Top Spenders" with a lifetime value over 900?

-* Inventory Management: Tracked remaining stock and identified reorder points.

-* Genre Performance: Analyzed sales trends across different book categories.
+* Which genres are driving the most revenue for the store?

+* What is the current stock remaining after all orders are processed?

+How to Run
+* Execute 01_db_setup_and_data.sql to build the database environment.

+* Run 02_analytical_queries.sql to generate analytical reports.